erasmusreyes/educational_projects/README.md

 * Applied problem-solving techniques to automate repetitive financial tasks and improve user convenience.
 * Enhanced knowledge of best practices in code efficiency and modular design.

+**JavaScript Restaurant Recommender Program**

+**Brief description of the project:**
+Developed a JavaScript-based restaurant recommendation program designed to assist users in selecting dining options based on their food preference and zip code.
+The project utilizes interactive prompts to guide users through food type selection and location input, dynamically matching responses to pre-set restaurant recommendations.
+Integrated features for handling user input validation, ensuring flexibility in text formatting, and providing an intuitive quitting option

+**Key takeaways and skills demonstrated:**
+* Showcased proficiency in JavaScript logic flow, including loops, conditionals, and user input handling.
+* Strengthened skills in web development structure, organizing project files effectively for GitHub compatibility.
+* Applied problem-solving techniques to debug input recognition errors and improve program reliability.
+* Improved knowledge of best practices in directory structuring and file referencing for web applications.

 🤝 How to Use

 Browse through the project folders to explore their contents.

 Refer to the README.md file in each project folder for detailed information.